jrwoodman/MUF-Wordle/README.md

 ## Extending the Word Lists

-The `wordle-guesses.muf` file currently contains a subset of the full allowed guess list for brevity.
-To get the complete experience, you should replace the word list with the full official Wordle allowed-guess dictionary (approximately 10,000+ words).
+Currently, only the 2,315 official answer words are validated for guesses.
+To add the extended guess list (approximately 10,000+ words):

+1. Expand `wordle-db-init.muf` to include additional word chunks
+2. Update the `get-guess-words` function in `wordle.muf` to read from additional properties
+3. Re-run the database initialization

-You can find the complete word lists from various Wordle solver repositories online.
+You can find the complete Wordle word lists from various Wordle solver repositories online.

 ## Troubleshooting